timoschwarzer/gitlab-monitor/CONFIGURATION.md

   // The page title, or null to hide
   "title": null,

+  // Multiply all polling intervals by this amount
+  // (e.g. 0.5 will make gitlab-monitor poll twice as often) "pollingIntervalMultiplier": 1.0,

   // Limit projects by visibility
   // Can be: 'any', 'public', 'internal' or 'private' "projectVisibility": "any",